 The PS5 is a meaningful evolution of Sony’s achievements with its predecessor.
 It’s a gorgeously accessible machine with a forward-thinking plan for the coming generation, whether that’s through its nuanced SSD technology or growing library of worthwhile exclusives.
 Combine this with a compelling user interface, strong slate of launch experiences and a general ecosystem that embraces what came before it, and the PS5 is one of the best openers to a new generation we’ve had in some time.
 Once developers begin to truly test this new hardware, we’re all in for a treat.

-- User interface is refined, accessible and satisfying to use
+- User interface is refined, accessible and easy to use

 - DualSense controller feels like a true leap forward